 Below you can find a selection of the best wide widths shoes for children!

 The shoes below will fit a child that has narrow, medium, or wide feet (choose the width accordingly).

 This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.

 The shoes below will fit a child with medium, wide, or extra wide feet.

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-Remember that providing your child with the correct shoe style and width is extremely important if you want to keep their feet healthy!
-The shoes that I described above also provide great support and are practically indestructible!
-Now that you know the difference between medium and wide widths shoes, you can provide your child with the correct pair of shoes!
+Now that you know the difference between medium and wide widths shoes, you can provide your child with the correct pair of shoes.